Cars · Resale guide

 Essential Checks

-1. Check RC details on Parivahan app — Verify owner name, registration date, insurance status, and any pending hypothecation.
-This is your first line of defense against fraud.
+- Check RC details on Parivahan app — Verify the owner’s name, registration date, and current insurance status.
+This is your first line of defence against fraud.

-3. Check odometer reading — Compare with service records.
-Low kms but worn pedals/steering wheel indicate potential tampering.
+- Check odometer reading — Compare with available service records.
+A low odometer reading but heavily worn pedals or steering wheel indicates tampering.

-7. Test AC on max for 5 minutes — Weak cooling or unusual noises from the vents could mean a compressor or gas issue, a ₹5,000-15,000 repair.
+- Test AC on max for 5 minutes — Ensure it cools rapidly and consistently.
+Weak cooling could mean a gas leak or compressor issue, a ₹5,000-₹15,000 repair.

 Insider Checks

-THE TYRE DATE CODE CHECK: Locate the 4-digit number in an oval on the tyre sidewall (e.g., “2522” means week 25 of 2022).
-If the car is from 2023 but the tyres are from 2019, they are either very old stock or the car is older than claimed.
-If all four tyres have different dates, it suggests multiple replacements, often due to high usage or punctures.
-Old or mismatched tyres mean you’ll be spending ₹40,000-₹60,000 on a new set very soon.
+THE TYRE DATE CODE CHECK — Look for a four-digit number in an oval on the tyre sidewall (e.g., “2522” means week 25 of 2022).
+If the car is from 2022 but the tyres are much older (e.g., 2019), it could mean old stock or the car is older than claimed.
+If all four tyres have different dates, it suggests multiple replacements, possibly due to high usage or punctures.
+Missing this could cost you ₹80,000-₹1,20,000 for a new set of EV-specific tyres.

-THE OBD2 SCANNER TEST (₹800 Investment Saves Lakhs): Buy a Bluetooth OBD2 scanner (available for ₹800-₹1,500 online), plug it into the port under the dashboard, and use a free app like Torque or Car Scanner.
-The car’s ECU often stores the real odometer reading and hidden error codes.
-If the OBD reading doesn’t match the dashboard, you’ve confirmed odometer fraud.
-It also reveals any pending or intermittent fault codes that the seller might have cleared just before your visit.
-This simple check can save you from a ₹1,00,000+ headache.
+THE OBD2 SCANNER TEST — Invest ₹800-₹1,500 in a Bluetooth OBD2 scanner (available on Amazon/Flipkart) and use a free app like Torque or Car Scanner.
+Plug it into the port under the dashboard.
+The ECU often stores the real odometer reading and hidden error codes that don’t show on the dash.
+If the OBD reading doesn’t match the dashboard, it’s confirmed odometer fraud, potentially saving you lakhs.

 Common Scams to Watch For (India 2026)

-Kms Rollback Fraud: This is one of the most common scams.
-The odometer is tampered with to show a lower reading, making the car appear less used.
-Always cross-check the odometer with service history records, inspection reports, and the vehicle information available on the Parivahan app.
-As mentioned, worn pedals or steering wheel on a low-km car are dead giveaways.
-Missing this can lead to buying a car with significantly more wear and tear, costing you ₹50,000-₹1,50,000 in unexpected repairs.
+Kms Rollback (Odometer Tampering).
+This is perhaps the most common scam.
+Sellers tamper with the odometer to show lower mileage, making the car appear less used and more valuable.
+Always cross-reference the odometer reading with service history records, insurance records, and the vehicle information on the Parivahan app.
+As mentioned, worn pedals and steering wheel are easy tells.

-Hidden Accident History: Cars involved in major accidents are often cosmetically repaired and sold as “non-accidental.”
-Check for uneven panel gaps, paint mismatches (especially under direct sunlight), and signs of welding or body filler.
-Use the paint thickness gauge test.
-Also, check if the airbag warning light comes on briefly when you start the car and then goes off—if it stays on or never comes on, the system might be tampered with.
-This can hide ₹1,00,000-₹3,00,000 in structural damage.
+Hidden Accident History.
+Cars involved in major accidents are often cosmetically repaired to hide the damage.
+Look for inconsistent panel gaps, paint mismatches (use the magnet test!), and check the chassis for any signs of welding or bending.
+Always check if the airbag warning light comes on and then goes off when starting the car – if it doesn’t come on, it might be disabled.

-Chassis or Engine Number Tampering: This is rare but extremely serious, often indicating a stolen or illegally reassembled vehicle.
-Always verify the chassis number (on the RC, under the bonnet, and stamped on the chassis itself) and the engine number (if applicable for the motor unit) match perfectly.
-Any signs of grinding or re-stamping are a massive red flag.
+Chassis or Engine Number Tampering.
+This is rare but indicates a stolen or heavily modified vehicle.
+Carefully check both the chassis number (on the chassis frame, usually under the bonnet or passenger seat) and the engine number against the RC book and Parivahan app.
+Any signs of grinding or re-stamping are extremely serious.

 Seller’s Guide — How to Maximize Your Kia EV6 Resale